venlakatainen/Distributed_chat_application/README.md

 ## Testing

 Testing of the application was started with testing functionalities of the program.
 First, we tested how to program handles different inputs for IP address and port.
 We found a bug of handling those and added try/except structure and loop to check if the inputs are correct.
+Also, we tested different inputs for selection, peer connection, group joining and leaving.
+Many functionalities were working correctly right away, but some issues needed to be fixed and tested again.

 ## Results of the tests: ------------>>>> TO BE DONE
 Detailed description of the system evaluation